cristianabs/SDN-Automation-with-NSO/SDN Automation with NSO.md

 In case of problems during starting or running, take note these troubleshooting tips:

 1. Transcript all commands, responses and shell scripts used.
-2. Save log files: 'devel.log', 'ncs.log', 'audit.log' and ;ncserr.log'.
+2. Save log files: 'devel.log', 'ncs.log', 'audit.log' and 'ncserr.log'.
 If you are working with your own system, make sure the log files are enabled in ncs.conf.
 3. Run **ncs --status**, to save status information available.
 4. Run **ncs --check-callbacks**, to verify if **"Data Provider"** works for all possible data items.
 5. Run **ncs --debug-dump mydump1**, to create a **"debug dump"**.
 It contains a lot of status information (including a full ncs --status report) and some internal state information.